stroopwafel11/Tutorial-Github-1/README.md

 Take a look at your GitHub profile and you’ll see your new contribution squares!

 If you want to learn more about the power of Pull Requests, we recommend reading the GitHub Flow Guide.
-You might also visit GitHub Explore and get involved in an Open Source project
+You might also visit GitHub Explore and get involved in an Open Source project :octocat:

 > Tip: Check out our other Guides and YouTube Channel for more GitHub how-tos.